mitre-atlas/caldera-atlas/README.md

 This repository brings together several projects to enable adversary emulation and red-teaming of machine learning (ML) systems.
 It configures the MITRE CALDERA&trade; docker image with MITRE ATLAS&trade; plugins and provides sample ML services and environments for testing.

+If you want to jump right in and get hands on, run the [quick start demo script](#quick-start-demo).

 ### Summary of Projects:

 [CALDERA](https://caldera.mitre.org/) is a cyber security platform designed to easily automate adversary emulation, assist manual red-teams, and automate incident response.